tetele/onju-voice-satellite/README.md

 - thanks to [@gnumpi](https://github.com/gnumpi) for migrating the ESPHome [`media_player` component to ESP-IDF](https://github.com/gnumpi/esphome_audio)
 - thanks to [Klaas Schoute](https://github.com/klaasnicolaas) for helping with a creating a microsite for the automatic installation of this config (still experimental)
 - thanks to the [ESPHome Discord server](https://discord.gg/KhAMKrd) members for both creating the most time saving piece of software ever and for helping out with some kinks with the config - in particular @jesserockz, @ssieb, @Hawwa, @BigBobba
+- thanks to [UNIVERSFIELD](https://freesound.org/people/UNIVERSFIELD/) for the notification sounds (licensed [CC BY 4.0 ATTRIBUTION](https://creativecommons.org/licenses/by/4.0/), slightly shortened and converted to mono)

 If you'd like to thank me for creating and maintaining this config, you can [![GithubSponsor][githubsponsorbadge]][githubsponsor]